 To calculate the fee, the acquisition of the land entity would be treated as an acquisition in land.
 As the actions are part of the same agreement, the fee for the land entity would be worked out with the other land actions.
-Both land actions are acquisitions of commercial land, so the fee for these acquisitions would be equal to the fee for a single acquisition of commercial land for total consideration of \$45 million (\$14,100).
-This fee amount would be added to the fee for the entity acquisition (\$14,100).
-The total fee payable would be \$28,200.
+Both land actions are acquisitions of commercial land, so the fee for these acquisitions would be equal to the fee for a single acquisition of commercial land with a consideration of \$45 million (6,350).
+This fee amount would be added to the fee for the entity acquisition (6,350).
+The total fee payable would be 12,700.